stevensoriano/AFiD-BVI/MANUAL.md

 Input files (.in)
  *  bou.in - Detailed information on the input variables is given in the next section
+ *  mlspart.in - Input variables for the immersed bodies
  *  spos.in - Initial position of the body in the computational domain
  *  stst2.in

 Output data directories